holabene/orthanc-cache-plugin/README.md

 cache expires.
 Also, if the client is behind a proxy, the proxy can cache the response and serve it to other clients.
 CDN's can also cache the response.

-Make sure to configure the CDN to always revalidate the cache with the server before serving the cached response and forward the http authentication headers to the server, in order to get the correct response.
+Make sure to configure the proxy or CDN to always revalidate the cache with the server before serving the cached response and always forward the http authentication headers to the server, in order to get the correct response.

 This plugin will return a 304 Not Modified response if the client has a valid cache.